betterobjects/activeql/docs/tutorial.md

 You see we use the same domain configuration type here as in our yaml files.
 At the end every definition from every configuration file and configuration object is merged together.
 We could have configured the whole entity (its attributes, associations, seeds etc.) also in this configuration object.
 On the other hand, since we now add functions we can no longer put this is YAML but have to add it in this way.

 The implementation is obiously no longer oppionated, you can implement this kind of logic as you see fit.
-Here, we first obtain an entity item for the `driverId` with the usage of some of the GAMA helper classes here.
+Here, we first obtain an entity item for the `driverId` with the usage of some of the ActiveQL helper classes here.
 This is of course optional.
 You might smile about the very trivial validation implementation - we simply calculate the number of milliseconds for 30 days, subtract the `licenceValid` of the driver from the current date and simply check if its more than that.
 You would probbly use a library like [Moment.js](https://momentjs.com) or similar.
 For now it's seems sufficient enough to know the driver has a licence expiring within 30 days and return a respective `ValidationViolation`.
 As always if anything else but `undefined` or `[]` is returned it prevents the assignment of this driver to a car.

 ## Custom Query and Mutation

 So fare you are happy with your API.
 Every known business requirement is covered.
-Thanks to GAMA you spent just a couple of minutes to achieve that and feel you should add some of the following functionaliy in the rest of the time: Although a client could get a list of _unassigned cars_ by simple using a filtered query you want to have a dedicated query `unassignedCars` for that.
+Thanks to ActiveQL you spent just a couple of minutes to achieve that and feel you should add some of the following functionaliy in the rest of the time: Although a client could get a list of _unassigned cars_ by simple using a filtered query you want to have a dedicated query `unassignedCars` for that.
 Also the assignment of a driver to a car is possible by using the `updateCar` mutation - but you think it would be nice to have a dedicated `assignDriverToCar` for that.

-GAMA creates a lot of types, queries and mutations by convention but does not know of course about these requirements, so you have to add this as a _custom query and mutation_.
+ActiveQL creates a lot of types, queries and mutations by convention but does not know of course about these requirements, so you have to add this as a _custom query and mutation_.

 Let's start with the query.
 We still want to use the existing configuration (in YAML) and only add the new functionalaty to the _domain definition_.
 Currently in your `./domainDefinition.ts` you have something like the following.